Wesley Vale: Geography

 The waters of Bass Strait form the northern boundary.
-The northern section of the locality contains Devonport Airport.
+The locality contains a mix of farmland, residential areas, and aviation infrastructure.

+Aviation

+The northern section of Wesley Vale contains Devonport Airport, originally known as the Pardoe Downs Aerodrome.
+It was officially opened in November 1950 by the Minister for Air, Arthur Drakeford, in a ceremony attended by Dame Enid Lyons.
+More than 10,000 people attended the opening, where it was announced that £140,000 had been spent on the facility, with further works planned to make it one of the most modern airports in Australia.

+Devonport Airport continues to serve north-west Tasmania, providing regular commercial passenger services across Bass Strait and supporting general aviation.

 Road infrastructure

 The B74 route (Port Sorell Road) forms part of the western boundary before turning east and crossing the locality.
 Route B71 (Frankford Road) starts at an intersection with B74 on the south-western boundary and runs through from south-west to south-east.
 Route C701 (Pardoe Road / Mill Road) starts at an intersection with B74 on the western boundary, running north-east, east, and south before returning to B74 in the eastern part of the locality.
 A second section of C701 (Wesley Vale Road) starts from near the end of the first section and runs south, crossing B71 and ending at C702 just inside the southern boundary.